 In addition her attention to detail and ability to write succinctly makes Ros a highly respected investigator.

 Ros is s skilled trainer and leads the advanced level "Termination of employment " course for Human Resources practitioners on behalf of the HRINZ.

-She is rated by international agency Chambers and Partners as a "Recognised Practitioner"
+She is individually rated by international agency Chambers and Partners as a Band 4 practitioner.

 David has significant experience working as a specialist in all aspects of employment law.

 He works with a number of private and public sector agencies including conducting complex investigations and providing strategic advice.

 David is pragmatic and solutions focused and works closely with his clients to understand their circumstances and deliver the outcomes they require.

 David is a skilled trainer and leads the "Practical Employment Law" course for Human Resources professional development on behalf of Human Resources Institute of NZ.

 David is recognised by international ratings agency Chambers and Partners as an Up and Coming leader in his field.